idosumit/idosumit/README.md

 **`"Su" from sushi and "mit" from Mitsubishi`**

-I'm a fourth-year business major student based in Japan.
-An aspiring Machine Learning and AI practitioner learning the essence of these domains through projects, AI/ML experts, research papers, and my university seminar **"Data Science, Machine Learning, NLP"**.
-My personal commitment is to complete 1 AI or ML project per month and upload it to GitHub.
-I love learning, and I rejoice the struggle of learning difficult things because being able to navigate difficult things leads to innovation and creativity.
+Business student turned software engineer.
+Incoming software engineer at a multinational firm in Japan (April 2024).
+I am driven by a desire to contribute to society through Machine Learning and AI.
+As such, I am passionate about engaging in discussions regarding career transitions into the dynamic field of AI and breaking into the tech industry.

+I like doing random AI projects, uploading them to GitHub, and sharing my struggles and understandings on LinkedIn.
+I love learning, and I rejoice in the struggle of learning difficult things.
+It's through navigating these complex problems that innovation and creativity flourish.

-Please feel free to reach out to me via <a href="mailto:psumit.sv@gmail.com">email</a> or the social media links below.
+If you want to connect (I would love to!), please feel free to reach out to me via <a href="mailto:psumit.sv@gmail.com">email</a> or the social media links below.
 #

 ### Let's connect!